Ready to build a better future? Apply now.Personal loans

 The information in this site, including any third-party content and opinions, is for educational purposes only and should not be relied upon as legal, tax, or financial advice or to indicate the availability or suitability of any Oportun product or service to your unique circumstances.
 Contact your independent financial advisor for advice on your personal situation.

-Personal loans through Oportun are subject to credit approval.
+Personal loans through Oportun subject to credit approval.
 Terms may vary by applicant and state and are subject to change.
-A secured personal loan is only offered through Oportun’s personal loan applications to qualifying customers, subject to certain terms and conditions.
-Secured personal loans also require a qualifying vehicle as collateral.
-Loans in AZ, CA, FL, ID, IL, MO, NJ, NM, TX, UT, and WI are originated by Oportun Inc. California loans are made pursuant to a California Financing Law license.
-NV loans are originated by Oportun, LLC.
-In AR, DE, IN, KY, MS, MT, ND, NH, OR, SC, SD, and VA, loans are originated by MetaBank, N.A., member FDIC.
+If you refinance, you may pay interest over a longer period of time or at a higher rate and the overall cost of your loan may be higher.
+Loans in CA, NM and WI are originated by Oportun, Inc. California loans made pursuant to a California Financing Law license.
+NV loans originated by Oportun, LLC.
+In AL, AK, AR, AZ, DE, FL, GA, HI, ID, IL, IN, KS, KY, LA, MI, MN, MO, MS, MT, NC, ND, NE, NH, NJ, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VA, VT, WA and WY loans are originated by Pathward®, N.A..
 Terms, conditions, and state restrictions apply.
-See https://oportun.com/personal-loans/ for details.